 - The Texas Rangers will provide increased marketing for the City’s golf club, including print advertising on pocket schedules and game programs, video spotlights during Rangers home games, and cross-promotions on the Rangers website and social media feeds.

-- The Texas Rangers Golf Club is slated to open in summer 2018.
+- The Texas Rangers Golf Club is slated to open in 2019.
 The $24 million project includes a total renovation and updated routing of the existing golf course with improved turf grasses and additional water features.
-A new 33,871-square-foot clubhouse, set to open in spring 2019, will feature a full-service restaurant and bar, covered patio overlooking the golf course, pro shop, locker rooms, and numerous rental and event spaces.
+A new 33,871-square-foot clubhouse, set to open in 2019, will feature a full-service restaurant and bar, covered patio overlooking the golf course, pro shop, locker rooms, and numerous rental and event spaces.

 - Click here to see the Texas Rangers Golf Club course rendering.